rbickel/TDCAPIM/README.md

     #Ensure to update MYAPIMNAME with a unique name
     & './TDCAPIM/Deploy API Management.ps1' MYAPIMNAME
     ```
-> The value of `MYAPIMNAME` must be unique globally
+> The value of `MYAPIMNAME` must be globally unique

 ## 2. Import Calc API

 Import calc API `http://calcapi.cloudapp.net/calcapi.json` following the official documentation: [Import and publish your API](https://docs.microsoft.com/en-us/azure/api-management/import-and-publish)

 ## 3. Enable Authentication
+1. Go to `portal.azure.com`
+2. Select your API Management instance
-1. Select the API and go to the **Settings tab**
+3. Select the API and go to the **Settings tab**
-2. Under **Security**, select OpenID Connect provider for `Authorization`
+4. Under **Security**, select OpenID Connect provider for `Authorization`
-3. Save your changes
+5. Save your changes

-## 3. API Policies for caching, json to xml and authorization
+## 4. API Policies for caching, json to xml and authorization
+1. Go to `portal.azure.com`
+2. Select your API Management instance
-1. Select the API and go to the **Design tab**
+3. Select the API and go to the **Design tab**
-2. Edit the policies and replace by the following xml
+4. Edit the policies and replace by the following xml
     ```xml
     <policies>
         <inbound>